My old pair of aviators broke the other day. (I sat on them for the 10th time and they finally cracked).

 6. Revision Military Hellfly

-Plastic frame, MIL-PRF compliant.
+Revision Military Hellflys have a plastic frame, MIL-PRF compliant.
 These are real ballistic sunglasses that will protect you.
 The frame is constructed in a way that you get a really good seal between your sunglasses and your face.

 Hellflys are comfortable to wear.
 Almost nobody complains about the fit.
 They’re not adjustable.